Sub-Earth: Characteristics

 The Kepler space telescope opened up a new realm of sub-Earth discoveries.
 On January 10, 2012, Kepler discovered the first three sub-Earths around an ordinary star, Kepler-42.
 As of June 2014, Kepler has 45 confirmed planets that are smaller than Earth, with 17 of them being smaller than 0.8 Rⴲ.
 In addition, there are over 310 planet candidates with an estimated radius of <1 Rⴲ, with 135 of them being smaller than 0.8 Rⴲ.

 There is suspected to be a sub-Earth orbiting Proxima Centauri, the closest star to the Sun.
 The mass of Proxima d is believed to be between that of Mars and Venus.

+Deficiency

 Sub-Earths commonly lack substantial atmospheres because of their low gravity and weak magnetic fields, allowing stellar radiation to wear away their atmospheres.
 Due to their small sizes, and unless there are significant tidal forces when orbiting close to the parent star, sub-Earths also have short periods of geologic activity.